BreadcrumbIsTaken/GDYarn/README.md

 -   [X] support for bbcode (**must use RichTextLabel**)

 # Borked after update (will be fixed soon!)
-- "wait" command. (runs after the next line)
+- "wait" command. (runs after the next line) I can't find a fix for this yet so right now just put the wait command before the line you want to wait after lol

 <a id="Installation"></a>